dng-u-2002/2025-SE-TermProj-15/README.md

 - Players can **restart** or **exit** after a game finishes

 ## JavaFX & How to Execute
-- This branch is for projects implemented in JavaFX.
-For installation and environment setting for JavaFX, please check **JavaFX 관련 환경설정.txt** file.
+- This branch contains the project implemented in **JavaFX**.
+- For details on JavaFX installation and environment setup, please refer to the **JavaFX 관련 환경설정.txt** file.

-- Run **Yutnori_JavaFX > Yutnori_JavaFX.exe**.
-Then you can see GUI of JavaFX.
+- **Clone the repository** (e.g. using GitHub Desktop or the git command line) to your local machine.
+- Navigate to **Yutnori_JavaFX > Yutnori_JavaFX.exe** and run it to launch the JavaFX GUI.

 ### 🧭 Pentagon and Hexagon Movement Examples
 Example of path selection in Hexagon and Pentagon board is as following: